StanfordBioinformatics/encode_utils/docs/examples.rst

       },
       "output": "reads",
       "paired_end": "1",
-      "platform": "encode:HiSeq4000",
+      "platform": "igvf:HiSeq4000",
       "read_length": 101,
       "replicate": "michael-snyder:GM12878_eGFP-ZBTB11_CRISPR_ChIP_input_R1",
       "submitted_file_name": "/path/to/SCGPM_SReq-1103_HG7CL_L3_GGCTAC_R1.fastq.gz"
   }

-Notice that we didn't specify the required `award` and `lab` properties (required by the ENCODE profiles).
+Notice that we didn't specify the required `award` and `lab` properties (required by the IGVF profiles).
 When not specified, the defaults will be taken from the environment variables `DCC_AWARD` and `DCC_LAB` when present.
 Otherwise, you will get an error when trying to submit.
 Before we can POST this though, we need to indicate the profile of the record-to-be.